Report on the GCM Resources AGM, 4 Hamilton Place, London W1,

-The Chairman said he could only speculate why – due to legacy issues, the Sundarbans project was a fresh project with no issues from the past, and it was easier to promote.
+The Chairman said he could only speculate why – perhaps due to legacy issues.
+The Sundarbans project was a fresh project with no issues from the past, and it was easier to promote.

 The shareholder commented that what is holding up Phulbari is political not commercial, and the Chairman agreed.
 The shareholder asked what the company was doing to change the government’s mindset.
 The Chairman said that the company had come a long way now that the Prime Minister had endorsed open pit coal mines publicly.

 A shareholder asked whether the company had to keep the government informed about its conversations with the Chinese company.
 Did it have to have approval for the MOU?